WICG/navigation-api/README.md

 #### Example: using `navigateInfo`

-As mentioned above, the `navigate` event has an `event.info` property containing data passed from `appHistory.pushNewEntry()` or `appHistory.updateCurrentEntry()`, when their caller uses the `navigateInfo` option.
+As mentioned above, the `navigate` event has an `event.info` property containing data passed from `appHistory.push()` or `appHistory.update()`, when their caller uses the `navigateInfo` option.
 The intended use of this value is to convey transient information about this particular navigation, such as how it happened.
-In this way, it's different from the persistent `event.destinationEntry.state` property.
+In this way, it's different from the persistent `event.destination.state` property.

 One example of how this might be used is to trigger different single-page navigation renderings depending on how a certain route was reached.
 For example, consider a photo gallery app, where you can reach the same photo URL and state via various routes: